Tomash667/carpg/doc/readme_eng.txt

 	powerful attack but you cannot stop.
 * Abilities - Use ability by pressing key 3 (by default), it will draw area of effect used by this ability.
 Press left mouse button to use, right to cancel.
 Red area means that ability can be used in this place.
+Some spells can be cast on yourself by holding walk back, player will be highlighted.
 * Stamina - Attacking uses stamina, if you run out of stamina you can't run or attack.
 Blocking uses stamina too, and if you loss all stamina block is broken.
 Stop attacking to restore stamina, not walking restore it faster.